AdamZvara/kali_ansible/README.md

 - files - contains any files used in tasks (usually helper scripts or configuration)
 - tasks - the actual tasks to be performed - must contain `main.yml` which can reference other tasks
 - vars - local variables defined for the tasks (you might want to check them out if you want to adjust install directories, packages etc...)

+## Issues <a name = "issues"></a>
+- the burp certificate sometimes does not work on the first try ... if it fails you can run it separately with `ansible-playbook site.yml -K -i ansible/hosts.ini --tags burp`

 ## Authors <a name = "authors"></a>
 - [@AdamZvara](https://github.com/AdamZvara)